ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 The module Extensible.js implements a class called Extensible that provides a general-purpose means of composing class and object behavior with mixins by leveraging the JavaScript prototype chain.
-This reduces conceptual overhead, can provide for more understandable behavior, and takes advantage of native language features.
+This takes advantage of native language features to reduce conceptual overhead and enable a substantial degree of expressiveness and power.

 Goals:

 1. Provide a mixin solution that feels like a JavaScript solution.
 It should work with the language, not fight against it.
-Be designed with ES6 in mind, particularly its introduction of `class`.
+It should be designed with ES6 in mind, particularly its introduction of `class` and `super` keywords.
-2. Introduce as few concepts as possible.
+2. Introduce as few new concepts as possible.
 3. Define an unambigious means of resolving conflicts in function names.
 If multiple mixins/classes define a method with the same name, there should be a predictable way of invoking all of them in a well-known order.